 We are not obligated to deliver any shares of Class A Common Stock pursuant to the exercise of a Warrant issued upon conversion of a Public Warrant and have no obligation to settle such Warrant exercise unless a registration statement under the Securities Act with respect to the shares of Class A Common Stock underlying such Warrants is then effective and a prospectus relating thereto is current, subject to us satisfying our obligations described below with respect to registration.
 No Warrant issued upon conversion of a Public Warrant is exercisable and we are not obligated to issue a share of Class A Common Stock upon exercise of such Warrant unless the share of Class A Common Stock issuable upon exercise of such Warrant has been registered, qualified or deemed to be exempt under the securities laws of the state of residence of the registered holder of such Warrant.
-In the event that the conditions in the two immediately preceding sentences are not satisfied with respect to a Warrant issued upon conversion of a Public Warrant, the holder of such Warrant is not entitled to exercise such Warrant and such Warrant may have no value and expire worthless.
+In the event that the conditions in the two immediately preceding sentences are not satisfied with respect to an Warrant and such Warrant may have no value and expire worthless.
 In no event are we required to net cash settle any Warrant.
-In the event that a registration statement is not effective for the shares of Class A Common Stock underlying the exercised Warrants, the purchaser of an IPAX unit containing the Public Warrant that has been converted into a Warrant will have paid the full purchase price for the IPAX unit solely for the Public Share underlying such IPAX unit.
+In the event that a registration statement is not effective for the shares of Class A Common Stock underlying the exercised Warrants, the purchase of an IPAX unit containing the Public Warrant that has been converted into a Warrant will have paid the full purchase price for the IPAX unit solely for the Public Share underlying such IPAX unit.